-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy on a daily schedule of themes:
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy

-I’m huge fan of Pixar’s films, some more than others.
+I’m a huge fan of Pixar’s films, some more than others.
 I am especially fond of their science fiction stories, The Incredibles is one of my all-time favorites, but after recently revisiting WALL-E, I suddenly realized I have probably watched it more times than the others.
 It is remarkably charming, delightful, and fun.
-Directed by Andrew Stanton, this computer animated film is really something very special.
+Directed by Andrew Stanton, this computer-animated film is really something very special.

 We first meet Wall-E as he goes about this duties cleaning up the trash-filled, barren planet, picking up trash and compacting it into stackable cubes by way of a trash compactor integrated into this design.
 He is the last of his kind, and somewhat antiquated.
 There are mountains of these cubes everywhere, and the little robot goes about his daily routine accompanied by a cockroach that has adopted him and serves as a sort of pet.
 He carries a lunchbox for the purpose of collecting items he finds that interest him even though he really doesn’t understand their purpose or function, He has a huge collection of this junk he keeps in the big metal hanger he calls home.
 The now barren planet also has occasional huge dust storms that keep life interesting and make survival a little more complicated.

 The little guy is capable of being frightened and more, he’s also capable of dreaming, wanting, and longing for more in his life.
 He longs for companionship and affection, expressed in his obsession with a video he has and often watches.
-A clip from from an old movie (Hello Dolly) depicting people dancing and singing which also includes a romantic scene of a couple holding hands while walking together.
+A clip from an old movie (Hello Dolly) depicting people dancing and singing which also includes a romantic scene of a couple holding hands while walking together.
 Wall-E dreams of a life where he can experience such things.
-This depiction of Wall-E as a working class everyman makes him a universal stereotype almost anyone can sympathize and identify with.
-He is most of us after the dreams of childhood have been replaced by the realities of a routine life and existence.
+This depiction of Wall-E as a working-class everyman makes him a universal stereotype almost anyone can sympathize and identify with.
+He is most of us after the dreams of childhood have been replaced by the realities of a life reduced to a routine existence.

-Wall-E is smitten at once, and thinks he has experienced a visitation by an angel.
-He timidly tracks her movements and comes close to being destroyed by the heavenly creature more than once.
-It looks like the answer to his dreams may be the instrument of his destruction.
+Wall-E is smitten at once and thinks he has experienced a visitation by an angel.
+He timidly tracks her movements and comes close to being destroyed by the heavenly creature more than once, and briefly, it looks like the answer to his dreams may be the instrument of his destruction.

 Their arrival on the Axiom is noteworthy.
 The ship is an amazingly complex automated system of multiple machines that go about their duties smoothly and efficiently, each in harmony with the others.
 Wall-E doesn’t fit into this perfect automated world and his presence has the effect of creating chaos out of order.
 The ship has a plethora of robots that rivals the Star Wars assortment of mechanical devices. it is a marvelous aspect of the film, and delightful to behold.